DomenicoSacco94/blog/cv.md

 - Driving the architecture and development of the parsing, mapping, and validation projects in the BDX reports acquisition system.
 - Establishing best practices and testing infrastructures for the Front-end.
 - Mentoring Junior Developers and drafting their learning road-map.
-- Kicking off projects and drafting the related documents, such as project chapters and business cases.
-- Leveraging LLMs with AWS Bedrock to build a product history reporting system, supporting the company’s policy portfolio transformation.
+- Designing and evaluating technical assessments for candidates.
-- Developing the Repricing System to enable price adjustments at policy renewal.
+- Designing and developing the Repricing System to enable the automated price adjustments at policy renewal.

 ### Software Engineer, September 2020 – December 2023
-- Designing and evaluating technical assessments for the candidates.
-- Developing and implementing various systems for the technical platform, including the FAQ management module for the Customer Portal, the permission management system for the Partner Portal, and the Flood Risk lookup service.
+- Developed and implemented various systems for the technical platform, including the FAQ management module for the Customer Portal, the permission management system for the Partner Portal, and the Flood Risk lookup service.
+- Developed auditing solutions for the Underwriting systems.
+- Leveraged LLMs with AWS Bedrock to build a product history reporting system, supporting the company’s policy portfolio transformation.

 Technologies used: Kotlin, Java, Spring Boot, Hibernate, NodeJS, Typescript, React, Cypress, Jest, GitHub Actions, Jenkins, Docker, AWS (SQS, X-Ray, S3, DynamoDB, PostgreSQL).